How to Create and Customize a Gantt Chart in Excel

 Things to Remember

-• Set the tasks sequentially in the dataset.
+• Sequence tasks logically in your dataset.

-• Keep the format of the date easily understandable.
+• Keep date formats clear and understandable.

 Frequently Asked Questions